arduino/docs-content/content/hardware/02.hero/boards/yun-rev2/tutorials/shell-commands/content.md

 }
 ```

-Create a named Process with which you'll use to run the WiFi status script and grep.
+Create a named Process with which you'll use to run the Wi-Fi status script and grep.

 ```arduino
 void loop() {